shobhit-garg/shobhit-garg.github.io/_posts/blog/2015-06-23-how-to-iterate-hashmap-in-java.markdown

 __Usecase Example:__

-Suppose you are storing ArrayList as a Value(V) in HashMap.Now you need to sort all the ArrayList's stored in HashMap.You can do this via iterating over HasMap and get the Object of ArrayList then you can sort it.
+Suppose you are storing ArrayList as a Value(V) in HashMap.
+Now you need to sort all the ArrayList's stored in HashMap.
+You can do this via iterating over HasMap and get the Object of ArrayList then you can sort it.